tina-friedrich/arc-user-guide/docs/source/job-scheduling.rst

     We will no longer extend jobs.

 The **htc** cluster has an additional partition available named legacy.
-This partition contains a number of nodes which have CentOS 7.7 installed in order to maintain compatibility with some legacy commercial applications.
-Access to the legacy partition is restricted to users with a requirement to use legacy software and will be enabled by the ARC team for specific users when it has been demonstrated that using a more recent version of the software application is not possible.
+This partition contains a number of nodes which have CentOS 8.1 installed installed in order to maintain compatibility with some legacy applications.
+Access to the legacy partition is restricted to users with a requirement to use legacy software.

 Cluster selection
 ^^^^^^^^^^^^^^^^^